Sarasota Medical Malpractice Lawyer

 attention and excellent service.
 Maria offers personal, yet aggressive

-negligence is devastating.
-Maria is a personal injury victim herself,
+of someone else's negligence is devastating.
+Maria is a personal injury

-so she understands what victims and their families go through following
+victim herself, so she understands what victims and their families go

-a serious injury.
-She helps her clients with her experience, knowledge
+through following a serious injury.
+She helps her clients with her experience,

 Contact Gerber Law today for a